ghc/ghc/docs/users_guide/profiling.rst

 internals, we have moved the documentation to the GHC developers wiki.
 Take a look at its
 :ghc-wiki:`overview of the profiling options <commentary/profiling>`,
-which includeds a link to the ticky-ticky profiling page.
+which includes a link to the ticky-ticky profiling page.

 ..
 [1]
    :ghc-flag:`-fprof-auto` was known as ``-auto-all`` prior to